jeffmm/luagent/README.md

 ## Features

 - **Structured Inputs/Outputs**: JSON schema validation for reliable, type-safe agent outputs
+- **Streaming Support**: Receive incremental responses with real-time callbacks for content and tool calls
 - **Dynamic Prompts**: System prompts can be static strings or functions that adapt based on runtime context
 - **Tool/Function Calling**: Define tools that agents can call to interact with external systems
 - **OpenAI-Compatible API**: Works with OpenAI, Ollama, Together AI, and other compatible providers